willjhliang/notes/Machine Learning/Supervised Learning/🏯 Kernel Regression.md

 # Theory
 Kernel Regression is similar to [[🏠 K-Nearest Neighbors]].
-However, instead of a hard $K$ cutoff, we get the average across all data points weighted by their similarity as measured by [[🍿 Kernels]].
+However, instead of a hard $K$ cutoff, we get the average across all data points weighted by their similarity as measured by [[🍿 Kernel]]s.

 # Prediction
 Given input $x$ and training data $D$,